MojoliciousDotIO/mojolicious.io/blog/2018/12/15/practical-web-content-munging/index.markdown

 There's a lot going on here, and I'll only briefly explain some of it, since it's not Mojo related.

-The first line of this loop creates a description, which is usually a summary or whatever...in my case, the main site will show the description as a clickable link, so the user will get a short summary of the news item on the main page, and then the ability to click it to see the whole item.
+The first line of this loop creates a description, which is usually a summary or whatever.
+In my case, the main site will show the description as a clickable link, so the user will get a short summary of the news item on the main page, and then the ability to click it to see the whole item.
 I'm using the `String::Truncate` module, which has an `elide` method that will truncate a string on word boundaries and add an ellipsis to incidate text was left out.

 Then, in the here document, I fill in all the metadata, using values from $e, each of which is just a reference to a hash.